Seamus Heaney: 1970–1984

 Heaney taught as a visiting professor in English at the University of California, Berkeley in the 1970–1971 academic year.
-In 1972, he left his lectureship at Belfast, moved to Wicklow in the Republic of Ireland, and began writing on a full-time basis.
+In 1972, he left his lectureship in Belfast, moved to Wicklow in the Republic of Ireland, and began writing on a full-time basis.
 That year, he published his third collection, Wintering Out.
+His daughter Catherine Ann was born in 1973.
 In 1975, Heaney's next volume, North, was published.
 A pamphlet of prose poems entitled Stations was published the same year.

-In 1976 Heaney was appointed Head of English at Carysfort College in Dublin and moved with his family to the suburb of Sandymount.
+In 1976, Heaney was appointed Head of English at Carysfort College in Dublin and moved with his family to the suburb of Sandymount.
 His next collection, Field Work, was published in 1979.
 Selected Poems 1965-1975 and Preoccupations: Selected Prose 1968–1978 were published in 1980.
 When Aosdána, the national Irish Arts Council, was established in 1981, Heaney was among those elected into its first group.
 (He was subsequently elected a Saoi, one of its five elders and its highest honour, in 1997).

-Also in 1981 Heaney traveled to the United States as a visiting professor at Harvard, where he was affiliated with Adams House.
+Also in 1981, Heaney travelled to the United States as a visiting professor at Harvard, where he was affiliated with Adams House.
 He was awarded two honorary doctorates, from Queen's University and from Fordham University in New York City (1982).
 At the Fordham commencement ceremony on 23 May 1982, Heaney delivered his address as a 46-stanza poem entitled "Verses for a Fordham Commencement."

 Born and educated in Northern Ireland, Heaney stressed that he was Irish and not British.
 Following the success of the Field Day Theatre Company's production of Brian Friel's Translations, the founders Brian Friel and Stephen Rea decided to make the company a permanent group.
 Heaney joined the company's expanded Board of Directors in 1981.
 In autumn 1984, his mother, Margaret, died.
+Three years later he would publish eight sonnets, under the title Clearances, as a tribute to his mother.

 1985–1999

-Heaney became a tenured faculty member at Harvard, as the Boylston Professor of Rhetoric and Oratory (formerly Visiting Professor) 1985–1997, and the Ralph Waldo Emerson Poet in Residence at Harvard 1998–2006.
+Heaney became a tenured faculty member at Harvard, as the Boylston Professor of Rhetoric and Oratory (formerly visiting professor) 1985–1997, and the Ralph Waldo Emerson Poet in Residence at Harvard 1998–2006.
 In 1986, Heaney received a Litt.D. from Bates College.
 His father, Patrick, died in October the same year.
 The loss of both parents within two years affected Heaney deeply, and he expressed his grief in poems.
 In 1988, a collection of his critical essays, The Government of the Tongue, was published.

 In 1985 Heaney wrote the poem "From the Republic of Conscience" at the request of Amnesty International Ireland.
 He wanted to "celebrate United Nations Day and the work of Amnesty".
 The poem inspired the title of Amnesty International's highest honour, the Ambassador of Conscience Award.